Oklahoma law enforcement agencies are combining efforts to increase enforcement of seat belt use for teenagers.

 According to the Oklahoma State Department of Health (OSHD), four out of five children are not properly secured when riding in an automobile because of improper use of car seats.

-Proper car seat installation and use reduces the odds of motor vehicle accident death by 71 percent for infants under one-year-old and 54 percent for toddlers between one and four-years-old.
+Proper car seat installation and use reduce the odds of motor vehicle accident death by 71 percent for infants under one-year-old and 54 percent for toddlers between one and four-years-old.

 - Children under two-years-old should be placed in a rear-facing car seat until they are two-years-old or have reached the weight and height requirements for the car seat.